Are you an expert at holding onto emotions?

 I said earlier in this article that sometimes clients come across ‘emotional baggage’ they have no knowledge of.
 However their bodies may know.

 The final part of this story is most intriguing.
-The fact that Sara’s body often recalled this event.
-Whenever Sara had make-up and things done around her eyes and lashes her eyes would quiver, both of them and she never knew why.
+The fact that Courtney’s body often recalled this event.
+Whenever Courtney had make-up and things done around her eyes and lashes her eyes would quiver, both of them and she never knew why.

 To conclude this article, I’d like you to consider the need to give more consideration to emotional pain and it’s effect on your mind and body health.
 Somehow this emotional baggage has to be addressed, not just by putting something on the table and dissecting and discussing what we already know in our conscious mind, but our subconscious mind.
 This young woman had no recall or memory of what had happened to her and this is one of the things that she needed to clear out to make a difference to how she felt and acted on a daily basis.